fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ### Model

-When using Sequelize, each table in the database is represented by a [model](https://sequelize.org/master/manual/model-basics.html), which is effectively its own JavaScript class.
+When using Sequelize, each table in the database is represented by a [model](https://sequelize.org/master/manual/model-basics.html), which is effectively it's own JavaScript class.
 Let's now define the model <i>Note</i> corresponding to the table <i>notes</i> for the application by changing the code to the following format:

 ```js
 require('dotenv').config()